apache/incubator-ponymail/docs/IMPORTING.md

 # Importing Data to Pony Mail #
 Pony Mail supports many ways of importing your old mail archives via the `import-mbox.py` script.
 For command line argument tips, run `python3 import-mbox.py --help`.

+Imports are digested equally every time, so you can import from the same source multiple times without creating duplicate emails in the archive.
+Both the archiver and the importer use the same digest method, so they can overlap.
+Usually, you'll want to set up the archiver first, and when emails start flowing through it, you'll use the importer to import older emails.

 ## Importing attachments
 If you wish to import attached files, add the `--attachments` flag to your import command, otherwise, attachments will be stripped.